fernandopv13/udacity-event-planner/README.md

 USE

-To use the app, install the 'build' folder on your Web server and go to 'index.html' in a modern Web browser (as of early 2016).
+To use the app, build the project (see below) then install the 'build' folder on your Web server and go to 'index.html' in a modern Web browser (as of early 2016).
 Install e.g. WAMP to run the app locally on your own machine.

 Choose "Sign Up" from the front page to create an account, and take it from there.